jwlei/dat110-oblig1-Network-programming/README.md

 - `Sensor.java` - here you have to implement the client-side stub for the `int read()` RPC method.

 - `Controller.java` - here you have to implement the creation of the client-side stubs and the registration of the stubs in the middleware.
-Finally, the controller must connect to the sensor and display RPC servers and implement a bounded-loop in which the temperature is retrieved from the sensor and shown on the display.
+Finally, the controller must connect to the sensor and display RPC servers and implement a bounded-loop in which the temperature is retrieved from the sensor (using the read method) and shown on the display (usint the write method).

 #### Display implementation